 Associate Professor Annabel Cooper

-Annabel Cooper (Gender Studies) researches the cultural, historical and spatial history of gender in New Zealand and the interrelations between gender, identity and nation or place.
+Annabel Cooper (Gender Studies, School of Social Sciences) researches the cultural, historical and spatial history of gender in New Zealand and the interrelations between gender, identity and nation or place.
 Annabel is currently working on a study entitled ‘The Pākehā Wars: A Genealogy of Memory and Identity 1900-2008’, which analyses film, television, and fiction as well as the formal history of what are usually called the New Zealand Wars.
 The project specifically addresses the ways in which these colonial wars challenge the comfort of a Pākehā identity shaped by ideals of decency and fairness, and asks how Pākehā have sought to come to terms with this legacy.

 Mr Anaru Eketone